danf42/portable-wifi-scanning/README.md

  *Note: the scripts cannot be run at the same time.
 You must stop the first script before starting the second script*

  # Enhancements
- 1. Place all the variables in a seperate cofiguration file that `install.sh`, `run_airodump.sh`, and `run_hcxdump.sh` source
- 2. Make a permant storage area for the components to sit ontop of the truck body.
+ 1. Make a permant storage area for the components to sit ontop of the truck body.

       ![Remote Controlled Truck](images/rc_truck.jpg)